 Unfortunately, the longer that symptoms prevail, the more severe the after-effects may be.

 In more serious cases of hypothermia-induced frostbite, the affected tissues can die and eventually fall off entirely.
 The areas most often impacted by frostbite are a dog’s “ears, tail, feet, and toes,” shares Taylor.
-If you notice your pet’s ears and skin turning white or gray, be sure to rewarm the body part slowly with warm water and rubbing to encourage blood flow.
+If you notice your pet’s ears and skin turning white or grey, be sure to rewarm the body part slowly with warm water and rubbing to encourage blood flow.

-In addition, “a prolonged drop in body temperature can also lead to decreased blood flow to organs like the kidneys and brain,” Taylor reveals — and this can cause long-term renal or cognitive injury.
+In addition, “a prolonged drop in body temperature can also lead to decreased blood flow to organs like the kidneys and brain,” Taylor reveals—and this can cause long-term renal or cognitive injury.
 Your vet can run tests to check whether your dog’s kidneys and liver are functioning normally after a case of hypothermia.

 What Causes Hypothermia in Dogs?